tflori/verja/README.md

 - `Url`: Value must be a valid URL
 - `AlphaNumeric`: Value must contain only alphabetic and numeric characters
 - `Slug`: Value must contain only slug characters (a-z, 0-9, -, _)
-- `CreditCard`: Value must be a valid credit card number

 # Predefined Filters